Pain Disability Index

 Commonly asked questions

-How to score the Pain Disability Index?
+How do you score the Pain Disability Index?

 The Pain Disability Index is a 7-item questionnaire scored on a 0-10 point scale.
 To calculate the total score, add the scores of each item.
 The resulting score will give you an indication of how much disability is caused by pain.